-- 5.304 The Local Plan should prevent development from contributing to, being put at unacceptable risk from, or being adversely affected by, unacceptable levels of soil, air, water, artificial light or noise pollution or land instability.
+5.304 The Local Plan should prevent development from contributing to, being put at unacceptable risk from, or being adversely affected by, unacceptable levels of soil, 169 air, water, artificial light or noise pollution or land instability.
 Development should not give rise to significant adverse impacts on health and quality of life such as through artificial light, odour or noise and areas of tranquility should be protected.
-Development should, wherever possible, help to improve local environmental conditions such as air and water quality, taking into account relevant information. - 5.305 It is important new development can be integrated effectively with existing businesses and community facilities (such as places of worship, pubs, music venues and sports clubs).
-Existing businesses and facilities should not have unreasonable restrictions placed on them as a result of development permitted after they were established.
-The applicant (or 'agent of change') should be required to provide suitable mitigation before the development has been completed.
+Development should, wherever possible, help to improve local environmental conditions such as air and water quality, taking into account relevant information.